seng438-winter-2022/seng438-a2-group26/Assignment2-ReportTemplate.md

 ### `combine(Range range1, Range range2)`

+> Returns a new range that is the combination of the two input ranges

 To test this function, we will be dividing our test cases into the following paritions:

 - Ranges do not have any overlap